CSS: The Maintenance Issue #1 and How You Can Avoid It

 Theory

-Maintenance in this case, however, is only faster, easier, and cheaper if you really move all presentation into style sheets, and all behavior into scripts, as opposed to having all of that or even fragments in the HTML.
+Maintenance is fastest, easiest, and cheapest if you move all presentation into style sheets, and all behavior into scripts, as opposed to having all of that or even fragments in the HTML.
 Otherwise, if you want to change presentation or behavior, you may end up in the costly situation that you update HTML documents or templates.
-It’s recommendable to use the plural here, as in 99.99 % of all websites and applications you don’t have a 1 template to 1 style sheet to 1 script file relation.
+It’s recommendable to use the plural here, as in 99.99% of all websites and applications you don’t have a 1 template to 1 style sheet to 1 script file ratio.

 Thus,